 Best known for its exceptional sushi, this busy West Town storefront dabbles in everything from traditional yakitori grill favorites to comforting bowls of noodles and rice.
 Here the house ramen is made with a clear and flavorful beef broth and served with both slow-cooked pork belly and braised beef that falls apart in your bowl.
 The springy ramen noodles are topped with pickled vegetables, slices of fishcake, strands of delicate enoki mushrooms, and a gently poached egg that breaks sunnily into the broth.

-The Kickstarter-funded ramen spot from chef Shin Thompson sits in the heart of Wicker Park.
-The sleek, narrow storefront is lined with wooden counters and stools, and the speakers blare hip-hop.
-Four different versions of ramen anchor the menu, but it’s the restaurant’s namesake dish, Furious Ramen, that really makes a statement.
+The Kickstarter-funded ramen spot from chef Shin Thompson has locations in Wicker Park and Logan Square.
+The storefronts are lined with wooden counters and stools, and speakers blare hip-hop.
+Five different versions of ramen anchor the menu, but it’s the restaurant’s namesake dish, Furious Ramen, that really makes a statement.
 The miso-based broth has a lip-numbing heat that burns without being overwhelming, and is accompanied by an impeccable cooked egg that splits open with the consistency of velvet custard.
 Snappy fresh noodles are a treat, made daily in the large machine behind the counter.
 The soup is packed with meaty toppings—a melty pork belly and beef brisket—but it’s the surprisingly tender and bright marinated mushrooms that shine.

 When the temperatures drop, it’s hard to not want to escape to somewhere remote and exotic.
 After one (or four) slushies in this hidden oasis under Green Street Meats in the West Loop, you can almost pretend you’ve been transported to a gritty basement ramen shop in Tokyo.
 Reminiscent of the cautioning one might find from a wing–centric sports bar, the menu begins with a stern warning of how spicy the soup can be—and spicy it is, but worth the momentary pain.
 Balance the flecks of chili in the classic High Five ramen with one of the milder bowls like the shoyu or special ramen, which are still impressive without the seductively creamy tonkotsu broth.
 The bracingly chilly bite of the fruity slushie cocktails will help tame the heat, too.